microsoft/finops-toolkit/docs-mslearn/framework/capabilities.md

 ## Understand cloud usage and cost

 The **Understand cloud usage and cost** domain is focused on data acquisition, reporting, analysis, and alerting on top of your cost, usage, and carbon consumption.
-This domain is all about observability and business intelligence, bringing the data stakeholders need together (ingestion) into a meaningful breakdown for the organization (allocation) that can be reported on (reporting) and monitored to proactively identify and react to issues (anomalies).
+This domain is all about observability and business intelligence.
+It brings the data that stakeholders need together (ingestion) into a meaningful breakdown for the organization (allocation).
+Then it can be reported on (reporting) and monitored to proactively identify and react to issues (anomalies).

 - [Data ingestion](./understand/ingestion.md)
 - [Allocation](./understand/allocation.md)